Here is what you can expect...

 Before Your First Visit...

 We ask that you complete these prior to arriving for your first appointment and that you arrive a few minutes early.
 Dr. McIntyre schedules a full, dedicated hour for each new patient appointment and uses that time for the consultation and comprehensive exam.

 Caffeine and Medication

 Caffeine and medications can have an effect on the accuracy of thermographic scans due to how they interact with the body’s natural inflammatory response.
 Therefore, we ask that you refrain from drinking caffeine at least 2 hours prior and from taking medications 4 hours prior to your appointments, when possible.

 The first visit is 100% based in fact-finding.
 Dr. McIntyre meets with each patient individually to learn about your health history and current condition.
-This initial visit consists of a consultation, as well as neurological and structural exams, which often evidence the need for precision x-rays (taken at a facility nearby).
+This initial visit consists of a consultation, as well as neurological and structural exams, which often evidence the need for precision x-rays.
 Dr. McIntyre will spend up to an hour for this appointment.
 Click here for more information about the elements of the comprehensive exam.